mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 nothing # hide
 ```

-Here, the function and corresponding Jacobian expressions associated with the branch current magnitude at the from-bus end remains identical to the one provided in [From-Bus Current Magnitude Measurements](@ref FromCurrentMagnitudeMeasurements).
+Here, the function and corresponding Jacobian expressions associated with the branch current magnitude at the from-bus end remain identical to the one provided in [From-Bus Current Magnitude Measurements](@ref FromCurrentMagnitudeMeasurements).
 Additionally, by using `square = true`, the current magnitude measurement can also be incorporated in squared form into the state estimation model.

 However, the function defining the branch current angle measurement is expressed as:
 ```math